xbeat/Machine-Learning/README.md

 Introduction to Polars Polars is a fast and efficient DataFrame library for Python, written in Rust.
 It provides a user-friendly interface similar to pandas but with better performance and memory efficiency.

+## Measuring Feature Importance with Shuffle Technique

+Understanding Shuffle Feature Importance

+Shuffle Feature Importance is a model-agnostic technique that measures feature importance by randomly permuting individual features and observing the impact on model performance.
+This approach provides insights into feature relevance without requiring model retraining.

 ## Correlation vs Causation Understanding the Difference

 Understanding Correlation